Because the statute database is maintained primarily for legislative drafting purposes,

 (5) provide license holders with evidence of

-completion of activities; and
+completion of activities;

 (6) request an Illinois Educator Identification

 (j) The State Board of Education shall conduct annual audits of a subset of approved providers, except for school districts, which shall be audited by regional offices of education and intermediate service centers.
 The State Board of Education shall ensure that each approved provider, except for a school district, is audited at least once every 5 years.
 The State Board of Education may conduct more frequent audits of providers if evidence suggests the requirements of this Section or administrative rules are not being met.
-The State Board of Education shall complete random audits of licensees.

 (2) Approved providers shall comply with the